GeertJohan/go.rice/README.md

 ## go.rice

 go.rice is a [Go](http://golang.org) package that makes working with resources such as html,js,css,images and templates very easy.
 During development `go.rice` will load required files directly from disk.
-Upon deployment it is easy to embed all dependent files using the `rice` tool, without changing the source code for your package.
+Upon deployment it is easy to add all resource files to a executable using the `rice` tool, without changing the source code for your package.

 ### What does it do?
 The first thing go.rice does is finding the correct absolute path for your resource files.
 Say you are executing go binary in your home directory, but your html files are located in `$GOPATH/src/webApplication/html-files`. `go.rice` will lookup the aboslute path for that directory.
 The only thing you have to do is include the resources using `rice.FindBox("html-files")`.

 This only works when the source is available to the machine executing the binary.
 This is always the case when the binary was installed with `go get` or `go install`.
 It might happen that you wish to simply provide a binary, without source.
-For instance in server deployment.
-The `rice` tool analyses source code and finds call's to `rice.FindBox(..)` and embeds the required directories an "embeddex box".
-For each box a `.go` source file is generated containing the resources inside the box.
+The `rice` tool analyses source code and finds call's to `rice.FindBox(..)` and adds the required directories to the executable binary.
+There are several ways to add these resources.
+You can 'embed' by generating go source code, or append the resource to the executable.

 ### Installation